Posted by Tony O’Shea, Funeral Planning & Life Insurance Expert

 At Funeral Planning Experts, our aim is to take away the confusion and explain things in a simple way to ensure you have a complete understanding about what it is you are purchasing and that you get exactly what you want.
 If you are thinking about buying a funeral plan, this is what you really need to know and understand before you make any financial outlay.

 To start with, let’s cover exactly what a funeral plan is.
 A funeral plan is a way of planning and paying for your funeral in advance of your death.
-This ensures that you get the funeral you want and that the costs associated with you funeral are settled in advance.
+This ensures that you get the funeral you want and the costs associated with it are settled in advance.
 For many people having a funeral plan in place is a great comfort, knowing that family and friends won’t have to organise and pay for a funeral after your passing.

 Your funeral plan provider should be able to give you a complete breakdown of exactly what you are buying.